Mysthaps/LobotomyCorp/README.md

 ## Abnormalities, as Boss Blinds
 Some Abnormalities are able to *breach*.
-If these Abnormalities' breaching conditions are met, the next Ante's boss blind is guaranteed to be an Abnormality.
+In addition, some breaching Abnormalities can guarantee that the next Ante's boss blind is an Abnormality.
-These blinds are pretty much *superbosses*, make sure you're well-prepared before tackling on these challenges.
+These blinds are *superbosses*, make sure you're well-prepared before tackling on these challenges.

 ## Extraction Pack
 To help with discovering Abnormalities, a new Booster Pack type is added.